Few-shot Multispectral Segmentation with Representations Generated by Reinforcement Learning: Experiments

 \section{Experiments}

 \paragraph{Datasets.} Due to the absence of previously created few-shot multispectral segmentation datasets, we explore the performance of the proposed approach across several multispectral datasets, MFNet \cite{mfnet}, Sentinel-2 Cloud Mask Catalogue \cite{cloud}, Landslide4Sense \cite{landslide}, and RIT-18 \cite{rit-18}.
 For MFNet and RIT-18, which are multiclass segmentation datasets, we evaluate our approach on selected classes (car, person, and bike on MFNet; grass and sand on RIT-18).
 The datasets containing samples of each class are treated as individual datasets during experimentation.
 Accordingly, the final set of datasets consists of car, person, bike, cloud, landslide, grass, and sand.
 To accommodate a few-shot context, we chose to randomly sample 50 data points from each dataset.
-These 50 data points are split into train, validation, and test in the frequencies of 20, 10, and 20, respectively.
+These 50 data points are split into train, validation, and test in the frequencies of 20, 10, and 20, respectively, with each image being of shape $N_{channels} \times 256 \times 256$.